phetsims/geometric-optics/doc/implementation-notes.md

 There a few odd things.

 * Since LightRays have a dependency on the `projectorScreen`, the `projectorScreen` model is instantiated within the common model.
-However, we note that there is no counterpart `ProjectorScreenNode` within the `MirrorScreen` since the mirror screen does not have a light source representation.
+However, we note that there is no counterpart `ProjectionScreenNode` within the `MirrorScreen` since the mirror screen does not have a light source representation.
 * The `Optic` model takes an index of refraction has a parameter.
 Physical mirror do not have an index of refraction, but for the purposes of the simulation, we can make our model mirror to be functionally equivalent to a lens with an